jijipwn/ThreeDeus/README.md

 # ThreeDeus
-Brick Proof Quick Setup for 3DS CFW
+Brick Proof Quick Setup for Nintendo Homebrew.
+# How to use:
+Just run the .bat file.